Aoneill56/CCNP-GNS3-Portfolio/gns3-projects/vtp/notes.md

 ### Additonal Notes

 - Used MorbaXterm and selected the Switches and executed commands via 'Multi Exec' mode to speed things up
-- Opted to not used DHCP for sake of simplicity and size of the VTP lab
+- Opted to not use DHCP for sake of simplicity and initial size of the VTP lab
 - Configured Webterm (Docker based VMs) - with static IPs, Subnet masks and Default gateways (Pointed towards the apprpiate sub-interfaces for VLAN tagging)